-There are currently over 500 political prisoners in Belarus.
+There are hundreds of political prisoners in Belarus.
 We present platforms and initiatives, and give advice on how you can support these people directly and indirectly from abroad.

 These people can be helped in various ways.
 We present platforms and initiatives, and give advice on how you can support political prisoners in Belarus directly and indirectly from abroad.

 - Contact members of parliament in your constituency and call on them to demand the freedom of political prisoners.
 If they have not already done so, parliamentarians can adopt a prisoner.
 Get involved with the issue in committees, in caucuses, and especially in the public sphere.
 For example, public representatives and elected office holders can call on the Belarusian authorities to release all political prisoners.

 - You yourself can sign petitions on the topic, for example the petition started by us for the release of all political prisoners in Belarus.